Stefannaeve/ExamInBackend/README.md

 ### Before delivering the exam

-- [ ] README have all necessary information, GitHub.
+- [x] README have all necessary information.
-- [ ] Deliver Zip to wise-flow
+- [x] Deliver Zip to wise-flow
-- [ ] Format
+- [x] Format
-- [ ] Tested the application for obvious errors
+- [x] Tested the application for obvious errors

 ## How to run the project
 To run this project simply run the ***ExamInBackendApplication*** which can be found under ***Exam -> src -> main -> java -> com.example.examinbackend -> ExamInBackendApplication***.